gnebbia/nmap_tutorial/sections/detecting_and_evading_a_firewall.md

 # where instead of 53 we have to put the port that worked
 # with the nmap scan
 ```

+### Badsum

+The `--badsum` option is used to generate in invalid checksum for
+packets.
+Any real TCP/IP stack would drop this packet, however, firewalls
+may potentially respond automatically, without bothering to check the
+checksum of the packet.
+As such, this switch can be used to determine
+the presence of a firewall/IDS.

 ## NAT